doc4d/docs/docs/ViewPro/method-list.md

 The `VP Get data context` command <!-- REF #_method_.VP Get data context.Summary -->returns the data context of a worksheet<!-- END REF -->.

 In *sheetIndex*, pass the index of the sheet to get the data context from.
 If no index is passed, the command returns the data context of the current worksheet.
 If there is no context for the worksheet, the command returns `Null`.

-The returned data context includes user modifications.
+The function returns an object or a collection depending on the type of data context set with [VP SET DATA CONTEXT](#vp-set-data-context).
+The returned context includes user modifications.

 #### Example